phmullins/knowledge/music/music.md

 ## Genres

-My favorite musical genres are ambient, ambient electronic, downbeat, electronica, instrumental (Film Scores), Rock, and Blues.
+My favorite musical genres are ambient, ambient electronic, dark ambient, downbeat, electronica, instrumental (Film Scores), Rock, and Blues.
 If interested, you can view a list of my favorite [artists](music-artists.md), [albums](music-albums.md), and songs.

-## Music Players
+## Audio Players

 I'm an Apple guy so I use Apple's [iTunes](https://www.apple.com/itunes/) player 90% of the time.
 The other 10% is spent using a small, open-source player called [Cog](https://kode54.net/cog/).
 Finally, I use a program called [BitPerfect](http://bitperfectsound.com) in combination with iTunes.
 BitPerfect is a MacOS application that works with iTunes to enable far better sound than you'd get normally.